MadisonJMyers/Using-the-Apache-SystemML-API-on-a-Spark-Shell-/README.md

 ## Now let's set up IAE!
 Go to https://developer.ibm.com/clouddataservices/docs/ibm-analytics-engine/
-### (this assumes you have an account, so if you do not, go ahead and set one up and come back to this step)
+### (This assumes you have an account, so if you do not, go ahead and set one up and come back to this step)

-### select "IBM Analytics Engine service on Bluemix" beneath the video (which is super handy if you want to watch it!)
+### Select "IBM Analytics Engine service on Bluemix" beneath the video (which is super handy if you want to watch it!)
 ### Now choose which selections you want (you can leave everything at its default for the purpose of this tutorial) and push "Create" at the bottom of the page.
 This may take a few minutes.

 ## Once your cluster has been created, make sure you are in the "Manage" section.
 If you are not, navigate to it!
 In this section you'll notice there is a lot of information.
 The areas you want to focus on are "Launch Console", username, password and SSH.

-### Go ahead and copy your username and password and push "Launch Console" to log you in to Ambari.
+### Go ahead and copy your username and password and push "Launch Console" to log you into Ambari.

 ### Once that's complete go back to your "Manage" console and copy your SSH line.